glest/glest-source/README.md

 are crafted with great attention to detail.
 A lot of additional game data can be downloaded from within the game at no cost.

+## Why this fork?
+(Project Goals)

+I noticed that there were some good feature requests in the MegaGlest forum, as well as some mods, but it seemed that implementing and testing had a pace that I was uncomfortable with.
+After talking about this with another player, I decided to fork the project and see if I could assemble regular contributors and players who had similar feelings about the speed of progress, adding artwork, promoting mods made by contributors, and code enhancements.
+I would like to encourage contributions, no matter how small, in the hopes of improving an already fun game and making the experience even more fun that it has been for me.

 ## Download executable files

 No binary packages of the ZetaGlest fork have been released yet.
 If you